Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 3. To provide a structure for students to work to achieve collective progress.

-6. To build and strengthen the community of graduate students in GSAS working with all relevant parties.
+6. To build and strengthen the community of graduate students in GSAS, working

-7. To foster cultural diversity and an improved quality of life through cultural initiates to improve the quality of life of all GSAS students.
+7. To foster cultural multiplicity and an improved quality of life through cultural

 9. To recognize and approve GSAS Student Groups and all GSAS departmental Student Governments.

-10. To maintain communication with alumni, alumni organizations, and career services to help graduate students in their professional development.
+10. To maintain communication with alumni, alumni organizations, and career

 Section 2.
-ASGC shall have any authority necessary and proper to carry out its enumerated purposes in consistency with the rules and procedures of GSAS set forth by the Administration.
+ASGC shall have any authority necessary and proper to carry out its

 Article III.
 Membership